Q: What is Max Slippage, and why is it important?

 If the current price at the time of trigger order execution exceeds the threshold stated above, the order will be canceled fully.

-Q: What is the Time-In-Force for Market and Trigger orders in Flipster?
+Q: What is the Time-In-Force for Market, Trigger Market, and Limit orders in Flipster?
 How will it affect me?

 Q: How can I check the Max Slippage for a specific symbol/contract?